 Address: 1 Rue de la Légion d’Honneur, 75007 Paris, France

 The Gare d’Orsay served as a station for barely over 50 years before being converted into a museum.
-The Musée d’Orsay is one of the most popular tourist destinations in Paris today, and there’s plenty of reason behind that.
+The Musée d’Orsay is one of Paris’s most popular tourist destinations today, and there’s plenty of reason behind that.

 4. Museo Nacional del Prado